Condylomata Acuminata

 Can Condylomata acuminata be treated?

-Yes, treatment options include topical creams, cryotherapy, and surgical removal.
+Yes, treatment options are available, including topical creams, cryotherapy, and surgical removal of the warts.

 Can Condylomata acuminata be prevented?